 Now as they said these things, Jesus Himself stood in the midst of them, and said to them, “Peace to you.”
 But they were terrified and frightened, and supposed they had seen a spirit.
 [The disciples initially made a similar error to that of the Jehovah’s Witnesses.
 The disciples “supposed” Jesus was a “spirit” or ghost.
 And Jesus corrected them.]
 And He said to them, “Why are you troubled?
 And why do doubts arise in your hearts?
 Behold My hands and My feet, that it is I Myself.
 Handle Me and see, for a spirit does not have flesh and bones as you see I have.”

 Why didn’t He come back visibly?
 Well, remember, according to the Watchtower, He couldn’t!
 He doesn’t have a body!
 It was dissolved or disposed of you remember.
 So, He came back spiritually and invisibly in 1914 they say.
 Well, we have a problem with that.
-Turn over to Revelation, chapter 1.
+Consider Revelation, chapter 1.
+John writes…

 “Behold, He is coming with clouds, and every eye will see Him, even they who pierced Him.
 And all the tribes of the earth will mourn because of Him.
 Even so, Amen.”